 Participants in the Emissions Trading Scheme (ETS) must file emissions returns at certain times to calculate changes in the carbon stock of their forest.
 This determines whether they should pay or receive New Zealand Units (NZUs).
 Find out how and when to file a return.

 What is an emissions return?

 An emissions return is a calculation of the changes in a forest's carbon stock during a certain period.
-This is based on how much carbon is stored in your forest.
+You need to submit an emissions return to know how many units you: